Froxlor/Documentation/general/migration-guide/clone.md

 service mysql stop
 ```

-On the old server, we now go get the database files The `tar` command may take a while too.
+On the old server, we now go get the database files.
+The `tar` command may take a while too.
 ```shell
 cd /var/lib/
 tar cfvz ~/mysqlfiles.tar.gz ./mysql/